Emotional Intelligence

 Directing emotions toward achieving goals.

-[The Return-to-Love Process elicits the subscriber's goals and values in the "valued experiences" fields and directs their attention away from pointless complaining.
+[The Return-to-Love Process elicits the subscriber's goals and values in the "valued experiences" fields and redirects their attention away from pointless complaining to identifying what they DO want.
 The script is designed to help the subscriber communicate their goals and values to their partner in a positive, compassionate, proactive way and to exhibit the subscriber's understanding of their conversation partner's valued experiences in the situation.]

 4. Empathy: